skip to main content

 • Up to 2 blocks: Intensive Care Unit

-• Up to 7 blocks: Adult Medicine and Inpatient Medical Subspecialties (includes night medicine and Orientation)
+• Up to 7 blocks: Adult Medicine and inpatient medical subspecialties (includes night medicine and orientation)

 PGY-2 through 5

-• Up to 16 blocks: Adult Medicine, Intensive Care, Medical Subspecialties - Consult and Ambulatory Medicine (with experience in addressing Healthcare Disparities)
+• Up to 16 blocks: Adult Medicine, Intensive Care, medical subspecialties - Consult and Ambulatory Medicine (with experience in addressing healthcare disparities)

-• Up to 32 blocks: Mentored Research (80%), Adult Medicine (20%, with half day continuity clinic and two call shifts per block)
+• Up to 32 blocks: Mentored research (80%), Adult Medicine (20%, with half day continuity clinic and two call shifts per block)

 Longitudinal

-• Continuity Clinic with each resident managing a panel of patients as their Resident PCP.
+• Continuity clinic with each resident managing a panel of patients as their Resident PCP.

 Faculty

-• James Kumar, MD, MS – Director
+• Kingsley Onyemere, MD, MPH – Director

 • Issam Moussa, MD, MBA

-Carle Conferences and Educational Events
+Conferences and Educational Events

-• Noon Conferences
+• Noon conferences

 • Clinical Pathological Correlation Conference (CME)